slowernews/hamster-system/README.md

 - workflow management is loosely inspired on [Todo.txt](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format) and [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) but using only plain text files edited with any text editor and a paper notebook.
 Files's structure (check also [how does it look](#how-does-it-look)):

         References (folder to store all non-actionable notes)
+        	// TXT files on a cloud synced folder

         Tasks (folder to store all actionable notes)
             // on a paper notebook